megalis-bretagne/parapheur-v5/CONTRIBUTING.md

 #### Useful tip :

 You might you want to start one of the sub-services natively, on your system.
-Or simply removing a heavy one that you won't use (like Matomo and its db)...
+Or simply removing a heavy one you won't use (like Matomo and its db)...
 To do so, scale down those services to `0`, to prevent `docker-compose` from starting those :

 ```bash